steffancarrington/steffancarrington/README.md

 ### About Me :

-I’m a senior front-end develop with experience building scalable, modular applications.
-I focus on delivering user-centric, accessible solutions through maintainable code.
+I’m a senior front-end developer with experience building scalable, modular applications.
+I focus on delivering user-centric, accessible solutions through clean, maintainable code.
+With a background spanning Travel, Sports, and eCommerce, I bring adaptable thinking and unique insights to a wide range of projects.

+My expertise lies in the JavaScript ecosystem, working extensively with frameworks like React, Next.js, React Query, and Redux.

+Committed to continuous learning, I actively refine my skills and embrace new challenges—confidently exploring unfamiliar technologies to expand my capabilities and enhance the solutions I deliver.
+I’m currently deepening my knowledge of Node.js, AI, and Full Stack Development.

+When I’m away from my screen, you’ll find me at the gym 🏋️, camping 🏕️, or out on a hike ⛰️ with Axel, my big black Czech Shepherd 🐺.

 ---